Key Points

 Code readability

-• Try to inject as much meaning into your source code as possible by naming things clearly and succintly.
+• Try to inject as much meaning into your source code as possible by naming things clearly and succinctly.

 • Use comments to explain your rationale—even if the code seems obvious to you know, think of the future benefits!